Acadia Fast Facts

 More About Acadia

 We have pages on all sorts of things about Acadia National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, HD Video Clips, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+There are sections on Weather, Getting to the Park, Lodging, Camping, HD Video Clips, and pages to buy Books, and Trail Maps.
 You could also check out the park’s Photo Gallery.